hrmJ/newblog/cl3o6ksnt03x6e0nv7zprga3b.md

 ## A nice little shortcut for accessing a kubepod's log

-When developin inside a kubernetes based setup I usually have two places to look at logs for individual pods.
+When developing inside a kubernetes based setup I usually have two places to look at logs for individual pods.
 First, since my setup uses [skaffold](skaffold.dev), I can view the combined output of all pods via the skaffold command's output.
 That, however, aggregates multiple pods' logs and can be a bit messy, so I tend to reach for the individual pod's logs.
 To do that, I usually first run

 ```
 kubectl get pods --all-namespaces